Introduction to the ADEA Governing Process

 that lead to a baccalaureate or advanced degree.

 - The ADEA Council of Deans consists of the dean of each

 U.S. dental school; the chief dental administrative officer of each

 affiliate (nondental school) member institution conducting

-non-hospital-based postdoctoral dental education programs; the
+non-hospital-based advanced dental education programs; the

 chief dental officer of the U.S. Air Force, Army, Navy, Public

 Health Service, and Veterans Administration; and the President of

 - The ADEA Council of Faculties consists of one faculty